- Eudicots are a major lineage of flowering plants; see family for general characteristics

 Alexander, E.B.
 2010, Oct. and 2011, Jan.
 Serpentine soils and why they limit plant survival and growth.
 Fremontia 38/39: 28-31.

 Lady Bird Johnson Wildflower Center.
 2021.
 Playtystemon californicus.
-Native Plants of North America.
+Plant Database.
 University of Texas at Austin.

 Prigge, B.A. and A.C.
 Gibson.
 2013.
 Platystemon californicus.
 A Naturalist’s Flora of the Santa Monica Mountains and Simi Hills, California.
 Web version, hosted at Wildflowers of the Santa Monica Mountains National Recreation Area.
-National Park Service.
-US Department of Interior.
+United States Department of Interior, National Park Service.